Lazaros Christodoulopoulos: Anorthosis Famagusta

-Aris Thessaloniki
+Aris

-In February 2023 he moved to Aris Thessaloniki until the end on the season.
+In February 2023 he moved to Aris until the end of the season, this becoming the only player to play for all of the big 5 Greek clubs.

+Iraklis

+At 18 August 2024 Christodoulopoulos agreed the offer to join Iraklis and thats make him the first and only player in Greek Football History that plays for the four biggest clubs in Attica and the three biggest clubs in Thessaloniki that competed in professional tier of greek football.
+At 8 September 2024 is a historical day for him, because he is the first and only player in Greek Football History that scores for all these Clubs.

 International career

-After impressing Greece coach Otto Rehhagel, he made his debut to the Greece national football team on 1 February 2008 and made his international debut in the win over the Czech Republic on 5 February.
-Fernando Santos' team went ahead in the 20th minute through Christodoulopoulos' strike who headed the only goal as Greece secured a well-deserved 1–0 victory over Lithuania in the 2014 World Cup qualifier which kept them in touch with Group G leaders Bosnia-Herzegovina.
+After impressing Greece coach Otto Rehhagel, he made his debut with Greece on 1 February 2008 and made his international debut in the win over the Czech Republic on 5 February.
+Fernando Santos' team went ahead in the 20th minute through Christodoulopoulos' strike who headed the only goal as Greece secured a well-deserved 1–0 victory over Lithuania in the 2014 World Cup qualifier which kept them in touching distance of Group G leaders Bosnia-Herzegovina.